Veil-Project/veil-project.github.io/en/technology.md

 ## Providing always-on privacy, efficiently

-Those familiar with Zerocoin-based networks know that the protocol involves a non-private transaction state known as Basecoin to account for the fact that zero-knowledge proof transaction happen between discrete coin denomination sizes.
+Those familiar with Zerocoin-based networks know that the protocol involves a non-private transaction state known as Basecoin to account for the fact that zero-knowledge proof transactions happen between discrete coin denomination sizes.
 In such networks, like PIVX for example, anonymous discrete denomination coins enter a publicly visible “Basecoin” state, from which smaller anonymous denominations may then be recreated in a process called “minting”, with any remaining Basecoins considered to be “change” in the coin’s wallet.

 In order to provide for “always-on” privacy, Veil will add **RingCT** privacy from Particl to its Basecoin transactions, such that all transaction components in the Veil network will be as anonymous as technology today provides for.